 Ozbay excels in designing unique experiences and artifacts; using technology, electronics, code and robotics as a medium of art and expression.

-He was a founder of McCann's Creative Technology Lab, and during his time at McCann he has participated in Facebook Creative Hackathon in Menlo Park, CA. Also organized and held engineering hackathons for Microsoft Cloud, Preventation of Excessive Alcohol Use, Fight Against the ZIKA virus with support from the global McCann Health's global network.
+He was a founder of McCann's Creative Technology Lab, and during his time at McCann he has participated in Facebook Creative Hackathon in Menlo Park, CA. Also organized and held engineering hackathons for Microsoft Cloud, Preventation of Excessive Alcohol Use, Fight Against the ZIKA virus with support from McCann Health's global network.

 He is also overseeing & leading all aspects of the technology in TBWA NY's advertising production, from copy to art and concept to execution.
 He simplifies the sophistications of technology products, and communicates to the end user thus bridging the gap between technologists and creatives, and has held the same lead role for Microsoft in the past.